milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 adversely impacts network service levels or legitimate data flows;
 degrades network performance;
 causes harm to other customers;
-tethers a wireless Device to a computing device if you have not subscribed to a rate plan with a tethering feature;
+tethers a wireless Device to a computing or internet of things (“IOT”) device if you have not subscribed to a rate plan with a tethering feature;
+tethers a wireless Device to a home gateway or router as an Internet backup unless the home gateway or router allows AT&T to actively manage wireless traffic volumes originating at the gateway or router to prevent network congestion;
 uses any Device for Wireless Service with an ineligible rate plan;
 constitutes the reselling of any Wireless Service; or is excessive or unreasonable.